Allu Ramendran: Plot

 Police driver Ramendran leads a typical life with his wife Viji, his father and sister Swathi.
 His jeep always gets a puncture with nails and is baffled as this happens only to him, but doesn't occur if anyone else is driving the vehicle.
 He is now on a quest to find out who puts the nails (allu) in his path, earning him the nickname Allu Ramendran.

 One day while inspecting a puncture on the roadside he sees and almost catches the person who put the nails, but misses.
 After the scuffle Ramendran finds his wallet with a childhood photo in it but couldn't identify him.
 Due to all these mishaps, Ramendran is forced to go on leave.
 Meanwhile, his sister Swathi is in love with a young man named Jithu who is unemployed and is hopeful of an upcoming interview to Dubai.
 Jithu could not land the job as well seems to be shocked to realize Ramendran is Swathi's brother, which he was not aware till now.
 As the family starts to look for a suitable groom for Swathi, they plot a plan and ask Jithu to come home with the proposal as if in an arranged marriage.

 Everything goes well until Swathi's family visit Jithu's home and Ramendran finds old photos of him.
-Ramendran confronts Jithu, and he confesses for keeping Spikes.
-On the day of his interview, Jithu had parked the bike in front of a tea shop, and Ramendran while chasing a runaway accused, had taken his bike, and in the heat of the moment leave it on the roadside, fallen.
+Ramendran confronts Jithu, and he confesses that he was the culprit.
+On the day of his interview, Jithu had parked the bike in front of a tea shop, and Ramendran while chasing a runaway accused Amruthesh, had taken his bike, and in the heat of the moment leave it on the roadside, fallen.
 All of his certificates were soiled and hence to take revenge started to keep spikes for Ramendran's vehicle.
 Ramendran makes Jithu do many petty things like making two self-goals in the local football tournament, beg on the street etc., if Jithu wants to marry Swathi.
-Jithu does everything but at last Ramendran would still wont say yes to their marriage.
+Jithu does everything but at last Ramendran would still won't say yes to their marriage.

 Ramendran now happy that his spike (Allu) nightmares are over rejoins his job, and on the first day while transporting a gun to the court gets a spike again.
 Alarmed, he and a fellow policeman will spot a person and chase him while the custodial gun gets stolen from the jeep.
 Ramendran is again on suspension and believes that Jithu has done this.
-During a local event, he spots the old accused, (he had relocated to Bangalore after the initial scuffle) and while following him is attacked by his goons.
-But Jithu will come to the rescue and the lost gun is found with the accused.
+During a local event, he spots Amruthesh, (he had relocated to Bangalore after the initial scuffle) and while following him is attacked by his goons.
+Jithu comes to save Ramendran and the lost gun is found with Amruthesh.
 Everything is finally settled and Jithu is married to Swathi.